E1. Students of the College

 (o) breaches of the provisions of the College Dress Code;

-(p) conduct that constitutes a criminal offence where that conduct:
+(p) conduct that constitutes a criminal offence which has resulted in action by the police or the courts;

 (q) any other act of behaviour which may be reasonably interpreted as misconduct notwithstanding the lack of equivalent examples here.